07 Jul 2019

 When you look at the glorious Christ, when you read of the glorious Christ, you know Jesus defeated sin and death and hell.
 Jesus is no loser, He is the winner!
 And so, I remember a Facebook post our church’s comms team put up and I thought it's appropriate for today, it is this - everything will be okay in the end, if it's not okay, it's not the end.

 “What?” you say.
 Think about it a bit, a bit alright!
 I won't explain but everything will be okay in the end.
 Pastor, “Are you saying that if I'm handicapped because of accident, my legs will come back to be fully functional?”
-Pastor, “Are you saying that if my career is in a difficult situation, He will always restore my career?”
+Pastor, “Are you saying that if my career is in a difficult situation, you will always restore my career?”

 God can do that but I'm not saying, “He will definitely do that.”
 When we say, “Everything will be okay…”, it's not having short-term vision as if every problem here and now is solved.
 But the end here refers to the time Jesus returns in glory and we join Him in His glory.
 And it is at that point of time where everything will be okay.
 The hope of the Christian is not short-term in life here and now.